-Registrar Director Academic Imaging & Media Center Director of Institutional Effectiveness Director of Learning Assistance Center Director of Academic Advising Professional Librarians without Tenure Director of Writing Across the Curriculum Program Track Status
+Director Academic Imaging & Media Center Director of Learning Assistance Center Professional Librarians without Tenure Track Status

 These faculty have rank status only and, otherwise, are covered by the provisions of the St. Mary's Personnel Manual.
 They are not eligible in their present status for promotion to higher rank.